Mahesh-MSFT/-mahesh-msft.github.io/_drafts/azpol.md

 ### Deploy-Sql-vulnerabilityAssessments

-Throughout it's lifecycle, Azure SQL database undergoes very large schema, permission and configuration changes.
+Throughout it's lifecycle, Azure SQL database undergoes very large number of schema, permission and configuration changes.
 There is always a risk of such changes resulting in deviation from best practices.
 Excessive permissions, orphaned roles and many such configurational drifts can be exploited by malicious actors.

+Azure SQL database has built-in vulnerability assessment service.
+State of Azure SQL database through the lense of Microsoft's best practices for SQL database can be evaluated using vulnerability assessment.
+A vulnerability assessment scan identifies database and server level security risks.
+A remediation task in applicable scenario may be also generated to fix the vulnerability.

+*Deploy-Sql-vulnerabilityAssessments* policy ensures that Azure SQL databases are configured with vulnerability assessment.
+The assessment scans are performed periodically and reports are stored in Azure storage account.
+Pre-defined email address is used to share the results of periodic scan results for reporting purposes.

     Append-KV-SoftDelete